luckicode/cse15l-lab-reports-wi24/lab2.md

 $ ls /c/Users/defin/.ssh/id_ed*
 /c/Users/defin/.ssh/id_ed25519  /c/Users/defin/.ssh/id_ed25519.pub
 ```
-There are the two paths to the public/privat key.
-The path with.pub is the public key and the private is the other path.
+There are the two paths to the public/private key.
+The path with `.pub` is the public key and the private is the other path.
 Down below I will include myself logging into the remote machine without being asked for a password.

 ```
 defin@BOOK-NGRBMV3GI4 MINGW64 ~/.ssh